Google Data Studio Tutorial

 data studio

-Leave the option “Edit fields in reports” set to “On”.
+Leave the “Edit fields in reports” option set to “On”.
 If you are creating a report, for example, for a client or an intern, and you want to give them editing permissions without giving up full control of your data, you can disable this option.
-Click here to learn more about editing fields.

 In this menu you will see a list of all the fields in your Analytics account (both standard and those you have added).